 7. Supporting Candidate Selection

 As clients evaluate candidates, we will ensure that we continue to provide appropriate weight to intrinsic competencies and capabilities, supported by thorough referencing, rather than over-valuing certain kinds of experience.
-Then, as necessary, we will offer advice on interview process best practice to demonstrate how to reduce the impact of unconscious biases.8.
-Induction
+Then, as necessary, we will offer advice on interview process best practice to demonstrate how to reduce the impact of unconscious biases.

 Provide advice to clients on best practice in induction and ‘on boarding’ processes.